AnTEq1232/AnTEq1232/README.md

 - 👋 Hi, I’m @AnTEq1232
 - 👀 I’m interested in creating softwares but still learning.
-First grade in technical school
+Second grade in technical school
 - 🌱 I’m currently learning java,js,c++,html,css
 - 💞️ I’m looking to collaborate on someone who can give some "learning based project smth like this"